sjp38/linux/Documentation/admin-guide/mm/damon/plans.rst

 ==============================

-Currently, DAMON supports only virtual memory address spaces because it utilizes PTE Accessed bits as its low level access check primitive.
-However, the core design of DAMON is in separated higher layer.
-In a future, therefore, DAMON will entirely decouple those layers and make the lower level configurable so that it can support various address spaces including physical memory.
-The configuration will be highly flexible so that users can assemble the primitives implemented by themselves for their special usecase.
+Currently, DAMON supports only virtual memory address spaces because it utilizes PTE Accessed bits as its low level access check primitive and ``struct vma`` as a way to address the monitoring target regions.
+However, the core idea of DAMON is in separated higher layer.
+Therefore, DAMON can support other various address spaces by chaning the two low primitives to others for the address spaces.

+In a future, DAMON will make the lower level primitives configurable so that it can support various address spaces including physical memory.
+The configuration will be highly flexible so that users can even implement the primitives by themselves for their special usecase.
 Monitoring of clean/dirty/entire page cache, NUMA nodes, specific files, or block devices would be examples of such usecases.

 An RFC patchset for this plan is available [3]_.